Everything from traffic safety to chickens and ballet shoes has had a scientific eye cast over it ahead of this year’s

-The annual fair, one of seven regional events sponsored by NIWA, has attracted more than 200 entries from 26 schools in
+The annual fair, one of seven regional events sponsored by NIWA, has attracted 328 entries from 34 schools in the region

-the region and is being held on Friday and Saturday at Mr Roskill Grammar School.
+and is being held on Friday and Saturday at the Alan MacDiarmid Building at Victoria University.

-The students are competing for a total of more than $9000, including the best overall exhibit.
+The students are competing for a total of about $15,000 in prizes with the top prize for best overall exhibit attracting

-Among the projects up for judging this year is a study called “Bug Buffet” in which students set out to prove that
+Among the projects up for judging this year is a study into how pest control has impacted native bird numbers in

 NIWA freshwater ecologist and science fair coordinator Tracey Burton says the fairs are an important platform for